slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Nothing will kill a great employee faster than whatching you tolerate a bad one."
 -- Perry Belcher*

-> *"You're either part of the solution or part of the problem."
+> *"You’re either part of the solution or part of the problem."
 -- Eldridge Cleaver*

 > *"A team effort is a lot of people doing what I say."